Text consolidated by Valsts valodas centrs (State

 zone or free port where the initial investment for which aid is

-requested will be made and undertakes not to do so for two years
+requested shall be made and undertakes not to do so for two years

-after completing the initial investment for which aid is
+after completion of the initial investment for which aid is

 requested.